RevatureLessley/180121_SDET/Week1/MiniProject/README.md

-# Console Banking application with Java
+# Console Banking application with Java and serialization

 This application allows the user to display all user data, login and change bank balance, create accounts, and the admin can delete or approve accounts